ljubicicrobert/SSIMS/README.md

 If used on Windows platform, a convenient alternative to the console usage is the GUI (.exe) which is located in the **gui** folder.
 The GUI initializes with the [MAIN form](https://github.com/ljubicicrobert/SSIMS/edit/master/screenshots/main.png) in which the feature tracking and image transformation parameters are defined.

+Keep in mind that some options are only available after certain steps have already been completed (e.g. filtering features for image transformation is only available after the feature tracking stage has been completed, etc.).

 [Form for video unpacking](https://github.com/ljubicicrobert/SSIMS/edit/master/screenshots/video_unpack.png) and removal of camera distortion can be called using the appropriate button in the top-left corner of the MAIN form.

 [Form for creating videos](https://github.com/ljubicicrobert/SSIMS/edit/master/screenshots/video_create.png) can be called using the appropriate button in the top-right corner of the MAIN form.

 ### Selecting features for tracking

 In the MAIN form, user can select or input the location of original images, as well as the output location.
-Once the images have been found, user can start feature selection and tracking using the **Track features** button in the bottom-left corner, which will open a new form to allow the user to select the static feature which will be tracked.
+Once the images have been found, user can start feature selection and tracking using the [Track features](https://github.com/ljubicicrobert/SSIMS/blob/master/screenshots/select_features.png) button in the bottom-left corner, which will open a new form to allow the user to select the static feature which will be tracked.

 Use the **RIGHT mouse button** to select the static feature.
 Once a feature is selected, a regions representing interrogation area (IA) and search area (SA) will be shown around it.